calcmogul/controls-engineering-in-frc/README.md

   * Mention circular arc approximation
 * Import an LQR derivation based on Lagrange multipliers?
 * Explain N term for LQR
-  * It's a cross term between error and control effort.
-One application for it is making one system behave like some other desired system.
-This is used on the Blackhawk helicopter at NASA Ames when they want to make it fly like experimental aircraft (within the limits of the helicopter's actuators, of course).
-  * Write out matrix form of LQR cost function with cross term N
   * Describe implicit model following application
 * Finite horizon, discrete time LQR
 * Add an appendix on Ito calculus to explain where the Wiener process comes from?